 Oh, how the retro world loves breeze blocks.
 That is: Decorative concrete blocks.
 No one can know for sure how many designs were made, but I bet that Jack LeVine‘s collection, displayed like art in the back yard of his lovely Las Vegas home — gives us the best count we have so far.
 How many breeze blocks are in his collection?
 He says: 34.
 When I visited his house as part of Nevada Preservation Foundation‘s Vintage Las Vegas Home & History Tour a few months ago, I tried to photograph them all.
 Finally: Here’s the stash to ogle — and covet.
 Get yer scrolling finger ready, set, go!

-Where to find decorative concrete blocks – also known as architectural screen blocks?
-This question is coming up a lot, and I would like to build the definitive list right here.
+Where to find decorative concrete blocks — also known as breeze blocks and architectural screen blocks?
+This question is coming up a lot, and I would like to build the definitive list here.
 I tend to believe that you need to buy this stuff locally or regionally — or the shipping costs will kill you.